junesirius/junesirius.github.io/_posts/Supernatural/SPN_Rareship/SPN-Apocalypse-Cas-Jimmy-whole-novel.md

 <br>

 Jimmy is settled into one of their vehicles in the middle, riding along with Ellen.
 Jo goes with her father in the car before them, with Charlie and Anna.
-Bobby is at the up front, Rufus at the tail.
+Bobby is at the front, Rufus at the tail.

 The plan is to head northeast, detouring through what used to be Minneapolis and Chicago, hoping that route can help them bypass the angels and demons in the south to reach the Northeastern Section -- the only part they can still hope for some more hideouts and food source.